 Topics in this course include first aid, CPR, and athletic training/conditioning principles.
 Upon completion, students are eligible for National Safety Council First Aid and American Heart Association CPR certification.
 This is one of three mandatory courses required by the New York State Education Department to become permanently certified to coach high school athletics.

 This course provides basic knowledge and skills in the use and development of sport-specific coaching methods and skills.
 New York State high school rules and regulations, teaching methods, performance skills, organization and management of practice sessions, and conditioning are explored.
 An internship in a specific sport under the supervision of a master coach or athletic trainer and seminar sessions in interschool athletic history are required.
 This is one of three mandatory courses required by the New York State Education Department to become permanently certified to coach high school athletics.
-Prerequisite: CO231 Philosophy, Principles & Organization of Athletics in Education.
+Prerequisite: CO231 Principles of Coaching

 This course explores physical, social, emotional, moral, and cognitive development during adolescence.
 It examines theories and research about adolescent development.
 Topics include the changing role of relationships with peers and parents, gender and identity development, problem behaviors, and appropriate interventions to reduce risky behavior and promote successful development.
 The influence of the social and cultural context on development is considered.
 Fifteen hours of observation of adolescents in a 7th - 12th grade school setting must be completed.
-Prerequisite: PY101 Introduction to General Psychology.
+Prerequisite: PY101 Introduction to General Psychology and CO231 Philosophy, Principles, and Organization of Athletics in Education or, ED150 Social & Philosophical Foundations of Education. .

 This course focuses on prevention and safety issues facing professionals working with children.
 Topics include the identification and prevention of child abuse and neglect, violence in schools, and substance abuse.
 Traffic, fire, and safety issues are covered.
 Successful completion results in NYS certification in Identification & Reporting of Child Abuse and Neglect and in School Violence Prevention & Intervention.